zfisch/courageous-trapeze/README.md

 ## Usage

-As of v0.0.1, the product is composed of two UIs—the web app and the mobile app (Android).
-The web app is used to view and add contacts, as well as to view and schedule messages.
-The mobile app is used to retrieve scheduled messages for the day and to send the messages.
+The web app is used to view and add contacts, view and schedule messages, and view response data.

 ## Team

+  - __Product Owner__: Charlie Hwang
+  - __Scrum Master__: Zack Fischmann
+  - __Development Team Members__: Brant Choate, Johnny Nguyen, Charlie Hwang, Zack Fischmann

+###This fork is built on top off of a project called antiSocialite by:

   - __Product Owner__: Melanie Gin
   - __Scrum Master__: Kevin Huang